WhoCanThisBe/PG5100-exam/README.md

 * [ ] User login/signup page:
   * [x] based on Spring Security and storing of user info on the SQL database.
 It
   * [x] should be possible to logout from any of the pages (e.g., via a button).
-  * [ ] When a login/signup fails, you MUST show an error message.
+  * [x] When a login/signup fails, you MUST show an error message.

 ##### R4: (Necessary but not Sufficient for B grade) Selenium Tests

 testDefaultMovies:
   * [ ] go to home page, and verify that at least 2 movies are displayed (there should be at least 2 movies by default initialized in the database).

+    Solution:
+    -  on this I have just added i directly in the postgres, when you start the project.
+       I could have created defaultInitializerController, but prioritized to do the other requirements.
+    -   obs! remember to run:
+        -- docker run -d -u postgres -e POSTGRES_PASSWORD=password -p 5432:5432 postgres:13)

 * [ ] testWriteReview:
     1.  go to movie details page for a movie, and verify you cannot write a review for